PTz0uAH/termuxified/README.md

 - create ppcross68k cross-compiler to build m68k-amiga distri of fpc-3.2.2.m68k-amigaos
 - and more..

-Issues:
+Issues resolved:
-- compiling the build-tool of CGE did not yet succeed.. help wanted!
+- compiling the build-tool of CGE worked though unusable in current state..
+(WIP)

 With kind regards,